vBuresh/Hugo-RFi-bs5-cover-scss-v1.2/content/hugo/templatas/taxonomy-templates.en.md

 <!-- NOTE!
 Check on https://github.com/gohugoio/hugo/issues/2826 for shifting of terms' pages to .Data.Pages AND
 https://discourse.gohugo.io/t/how-to-specify-category-slug/4856/15 for original discussion.-->

+Taxonomy templating includes taxonomy list pages, taxonomy terms pages, and using taxonomies in your single page templates.

 Hugo includes support for user-defined groupings of content called **taxonomies**.
 Taxonomies are classifications that demonstrate logical relationships between content.
 See [Taxonomies under Content Management](/content-management/taxonomies) if you are unfamiliar with how Hugo leverages this powerful feature.